FabienHenon/jsonapi/README.md

 Decode.resources "posts" postDecoder
 ```

 By calling the function `resources` you are creating your final decoder.
-You have to pass it the type of your resources, your resource decoder and it will return a `Decoder` for a `List` of your resource.
+You have to pass it the type of your resources, your resource decoder and it will return a `Decoder` for a `List` of your resource. _You can also call `resource` that will return a `Decoder a` instead of `Decoder (List a)`.
+Useful when you will have only one resource in your payload_

 You can then finally decode your payload: